p5ando/ProveYourSkills/README.md

 - By default, display the post ID on each square.
 When clicking on a square, replace all post IDs with their respective user IDs.
 - Clicking again toggles the display back to post IDs, and so on.
 - Upload the project to a private GitHub repository without any references to the company (in the name, description, or files).
 The repository should include a well-structured `README.md` explaining how to run the application, potential challenges, and the reasoning behind design choices.

+At the end of the this document you can find the answers to the general questions that were part of this assigment.

 ## Solution